-Settlement privilege attaches to communications between parties made on a 'without prejudice' basis that relate to settlement or were made for the purpose of attempting to resolve the dispute.
-In these circumstances, the communications will be protected from disclosure to the court by settlement privilege, subject to certain exceptions.

-iv Case-by-case privilege: the Wigmore test
+Settlement privilege attaches to communications between parties made on a without prejudice basis that relate to settlement or were made for the purpose of attempting to resolve a dispute.
+In these circumstances, communications will be protected from disclosure to the court by settlement privilege, subject to certain exceptions.
+66 iv Case-by-case privilege: the Wigmore test